Potten End

 Potten End is a village in west Hertfordshire, England.
 It is located in the Chiltern Hills, 2 mi east-north-east of Berkhamsted, 3 mi north west of Hemel Hempstead and two miles south east of the National Trust estate of Ashridge.
 Nearby villages include Nettleden, Great Gaddesden and the hamlet of Frithsden.
 The village is part of the parish of Nettleden with Potten End within the borough of Dacorum.

 History

 The ecclesiastical parish of Potten End was formed in 1894, but the village of Potten End straddled the civil parishes of Great Berkhampstead Rural and Northchurch until the parish of Nettleden with Potten End was created in 1937.

 The village name derives from the earlier form "Pottern" which refers to a place where pots and pottery were made.
 "End" is an old term common in Hertfordshire defining any outlying settlement in a far corner of a parish or manor.

 Geography

-The geography of Potten End is such that most of the village is situated on a plateau of land extending from Ashridge to the north and rising from the valleys of the River Gade to the east and from the River Bulbourne to the west.
-The green lies at a height of approximately 165.5 m (543 ft) above mean sea level.
+Most of the village is situated on a plateau of land extending from Ashridge to the north and rising from the valleys of the River Gade to the east and from the River Bulbourne to the west.
+The green lies at a height of approximately 166 m (543 ft) above mean sea level.
 Consequently, all roads from Potten End lead downhill.